If You Invested $1000 in Magna 10 Years Ago, This Is How Much You'd Have Now

 Magna has 346 manufacturing operations, 165,000 employees, and 94 product development, engineering and sales centers across 27 countries.
 General Motors, Ford, Fiat Chrysler N.V., BMW AG, Daimler AG and Volkswagen AG are its customers.
 Bottom Line

-Putting together a successful investment portfolio takes a combination of research, patience, and a little bit of risk.
-For Magna, if you bought shares a decade ago, you're likely feeling really good about your investment today.
+Anyone can invest, but building a successful investment portfolio takes a combination of a few things: research, patience, and a little bit of risk.
+So, if you had invested in Magna a decade ago, you're probably feeling pretty good about your investment today.

 Shares of Magna have significantly outperformed the industry over the past year.
 Magna’s sharp focus on innovation and technology development along with program launches is likely to boost its prospects.
 The firm’s efforts to enhance its portfolio of e-powertrain products and develop advanced driver assistance systems (ADAS) technology position it well.
 Joint venture with LG Electronics will help Magna to expand its electric powertrain offerings by capitalizing on existing engineering expertise and technological capabilities.
 Buyout of Honglizhixin is also set to drive the company’s top line.
 Healthy balance sheet of the firm with low leverage and high liquidity bodes well.
 Magna’s commitment to return shareholders’ capital via dividends and buybacks is also commendable.
 Thus, the stock is viewed as a lucrative bet.